-24. Space aliens land and it’s your job to show them around.
-What will you do with them?
+24. Space aliens land and it’s your lucky job to show them around.
+Where will you take them?

 25. The chicken finally tells you why it crossed the road.
-What does it say?
+What is the secret?

 26. You’re the mayor.
 What will you do to make your community better?

 27. Tonight you cook dinner for your family.
-What’s on the menu that will make them say “Wow!”?
+What interesting food is on the menu that will surprise them?

-28. You wake up stuck in the last TV show you watched.
-What is it and what’s your day like?
+28. You wake up stuck in the last movie you watched.
+What is it, and what do you do?

 29. Write about the best magic trick you can imagine.